Minor in Chemistry

-All of the chemistry courses, with the exception of CHEM 350, are taught with a required laboratory.
+All of the chemistry courses are taught with a required laboratory.
 The laboratories are equipped with modern instrumentation including electronic balances, high performance liquid chromatograph, gas chromatograph, spectrophotometers (ultraviolet, visible, and infrared), computer interfacing for experiments, pH meters, combustion bomb, and refractometers.
 A computer laboratory is also located within the Chemistry Department.

 CHEM 131.
 Organic and Biological Chemistry for Nonmajors.
 (4) Introductory survey of organic and biological chemistry for non-science majors.
 Structures and properties of organic molecules and biochemical systems.
-This course does not satisfy the prerequisite for any courses requiring Chemistry 222.
+This course does not satisfy the prerequisite for any courses requiring CHEM 122.
 Prerequisite: high school chemistry or permission of instructor.

 CHEM 313.
 Quantitative Analysis.
 (4) Volumetric and gravimetric analysis, including both theoretical and laboratory applications, introduction to instrumental analysis, and detailed analysis of unknowns.
-Prerequisites: Chemistry 222 and Math 131 or the equivalent.
+Prerequisites: CHEM 122 and MATH 131 or the equivalent.

 CHEM 331, 332.
 Organic Chemistry.
 (4, 4) Introduction to organic chemistry.
-Nomenclature, chemical, and physical properties of the functional groups, relation of reaction mechanism and structure to chemical and physical behavior.
-Prerequisite: Chemistry 222 or equivalent.
-A grade of C or better in Chemistry 331 is a prerequisite for 332.
+Nomenclature, chemical and physical properties of the functional groups, and relation of reaction mechanism and structure to chemical and physical behavior.
+Prerequisite: CHEM 122 or equivalent.
+A grade of C or better in CHEM 331 is a prerequisite for 332.

 CHEM 350.
 Materials Chemistry.
 (3) A survey course of materials including metals, ceramics, semiconductors, polymers, and nanomaterials.
 Structure-property relationships, synthesis techniques, characterization techniques.
-Prerequisites: Chemistry 222, Physics 202, Math 131.
-Math 135 strongly recommended.
+Prerequisites: CHEM 122, PHYS 202, MATH 131.
+MATH 135 strongly recommended.